OCPI

 Imagine an EMSP customer (a.k.a. an EV driver) starts a charging session on a CPO’s station in another network.
 At the same time, OCPI passes the token to authorise the driver, sends live status and energy usage back to the EMSP, applies the correct tariff, and returns the final CDR for billing, all in real time, without manual intervention.

 OCPI modules, such as Locations, Sessions, CDRs, and Commands, define how each type of data is structured and transmitted.
-This standardisation allows charging networks to manage authorisations, track energy usage, send smart charging commands, and integrate with payment systems consistently across different providers.
+This standardisation allows charging networks to manage authorisations, track energy usage, send smart charging commands, and integrate with payment systems across different providers.

 OCPI vs. OCPP: Key differences